ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

   average the distributions together because of the Law of Total Expectation/Variance, *unless* the weight for the Exponential distribution is nonzero, which will throw the variance off.

+  Also, somewhere add examples of GBD and Vivarium models that use ensemble distributions and/or specific distributions from the list.
+It would be nice to show pictures of the ensembles and list the ensemble weights.

 .. note::